-The Board comprises the Non-Executive Chairman and one Executive Director.
+The Board comprises the Executive Chairman , one Executive Director and one non-executive Director.

 The Board does not currently comply with Principle 5 which requires a minimum of two independent Non-Executive directors.
 The current Board is actively seeking to appoint additional, appropriate Director/s.
 The Board requires very specific skill-sets and the current Board is being highly selective of future Board members who will provide the complimentary skills and longevity to serve the company.

 The biographies of the board members can be found on the Company’s website on https://www.rockfireresources.com/company/board-of-directors/.